Tiny Homes Could Solve Big Problem in Duluth

 While his capstone is primarily focused on providing more affordable housing, the final plan has the added benefit of putting vacant land throughout Duluth to good use.
 “Duluth has a shortage of large, flat and centrally-located land, but it does have an abundance of tax-forfeited vacant land that sits idle.
 It seemed like a no-brainer to leverage the political will to develop these slivers of land into Cabin Cooperative communities,” said Nichols.

 One of the most difficult aspects for Nichols to plan out was the financing for the proposed Cabin Cooperative.
 “If my project was going to have legs, I knew I had to outline the project’s financing.”
 Nichols reached out to professionals in the field for cost estimates and referenced how-to guides to create research-based estimates for the expense of the Cabin Cooperative.
 “When I came to the table with a design that not only met zoning requirements but also had a financial model, people were very receptive.
 It has taken on a new life after “project completion” that would not have happened in a normal academic project.”

 The enthusiastic response from Duluth stakeholders has caught Nichols by surprise.
 “I knew from the beginning that Duluth was eager to try something different.
 Duluth’s mayor, Emily Larson, has been an avid supporter of my project and has long advocated for more affordable housing.
 The non-profit community in Duluth has also experimented with it too, but never at the scale I am proposing.”

 To date, Nichols has spoken with developers, lenders, and state agencies to see how he can begin forming an LLC to take the project to the next level.
 “In the end, I want to both change mindsets about how to provide affordable housing and change the Duluth housing environment in order to offer more options to families like my own.”

-All images courtesy of Luke Nichols.
+All images and video courtesy of Luke Nichols.